Malwarebytes Endpoint Protection

-Use the OVA file to deploy the VM.
+Use the VM image to deploy the VM.
 To do this, do as follows:

 - In the list of integrations, in Actions, click the download action for your platform, for example Download OVA for ESXi.

-- When the OVA file download finishes, deploy it on your ESXi server.
-An assistant guides you through the steps.
+- When the image download finishes, deploy it on your VM.
 See Deploy a VM for integrations.